ariecattan/coref/README.md

 In order to choose the training method, you need to set the value of the `training_method` in the `config_pairwise.json` to `pipeline`, `fine_tune` or `e2e`

+In our experiments, we found the `e2e` method to perform the best for event coreference.

 #### What are the labels ?